Al-Quwa Al-Jawiya: History

+Stadiums

-Stadium
+Al-Quwa Al-Jawiya Stadium

-Al-Quwa Al-Jawiya's stadium is located in Baghdad, near Falastin Street, opposite the former stadium site of their rivals Al-Shorta.
-It has a capacity of 6,000.
-The seats are light blue in colour.
+Al-Quwa Al-Jawiya's old stadium was located in Baghdad, near Falastin Street, opposite the former stadium site of their rivals Al-Shorta.
+It had a capacity of 6,000.
+The seats were light blue in colour.
+The stadium was demolished in July 2025 to make way for the construction of a new 15,000-seater stadium for the club which is expected to be completed in 2028.

+Al-Shaab Stadium

+Al-Quwa Al-Jawiya currently play their home matches at Al-Shaab Stadium in Baghdad.

 Kits

 Al-Quwa Al-Jawiya's home kit is blue with white trimmings, while their away kit is yellow with blue trimmings.
-In the past, Jawiya have worn white away kits with blue trimmings and have also worn a red and white striped away kit with blue trimmings.
-Their past third kits include black with gold trimmings, purple with white trimmings and grey with white trimmings.

 Rivalries

-Al-Quwa Al-Jawiya's main rivals are Al-Zawraa, with whom they contest the Iraqi El Clásico.
-Jawiya also share a fierce rivalry with the other big Baghdad clubs, namely Al-Shorta and Al-Talaba.
+Al-Quwa Al-Jawiya's main rivals are Al-Zawraa, with whom they contest the Iraqi Classico.
+Jawiya also share a rivalry with Al-Shorta and Al-Talaba.
+There also exists a rivalry between Al-Quwa Al-Jawiya and Al-Minaa, which is sometimes called the Al-Araqa derby, because the two clubs are the oldest clubs in Iraq.

 Supporters

 Al-Quwa Al-Jawiya are one of the traditional "Big Four" of Baghdad and thus have a large fanbase, concentrated mainly in Iraq's capital.
-The supporters call themselves Al-Soqoor, which means The Falcons; this is also the nickname of the club.
-In 2012, Jawiya fans decided to form an ultras group under the name Ultras Blue Hawks.
-The group has grown in number and is now in its thousands.
-They wave flags and banners at games, play instruments and set off flares and fireworks in order to create a good atmosphere at Jawiya's games; they aim to intimidate the opposition as well as inspire their own team.